-- (1) All cargo shall be loaded and secured under the direction of the pilot or pilot's designee. - (2) No passenger shall be transported in the helicopter with a sling load and no person shall be transported as an external or sling load, except in accordance with 14 CFR 133.35, and FAA authorization of HEC. - (3) Explosives and other "dangerous materials" shall not be transported except by FAA under "will carry 'authorized, and special permit issued PHMSA and F.A.A. - (4) All sling loads, including line-stringing devices, shall be attached only to quick-release devices.
-Steel or metallic sling ends shall be of the pressed sleeve or swaged eye-type, or equivalent.
-Tag lines shall be of a length or secured in such a manner that will not allow their being drawn up into the rotors. - (5) External sling load operations shall not be performed if electrical storms in the immediate vicinity make the work unsafe. - (6) Load landing operations shall not be performed when the pilot or ground crew deems the wind conditions are unacceptable.
+- (a) All cargo shall be loaded and secured under the direction of the pilot or pilot's designee. - (b) No passenger shall be transported in the helicopter with a sling load, and no person shall be transported as an external or sling load, except in accordance with 14 CFR 133.35, and FAA authorization of HEC.

+- (c) Explosives and other "dangerous material" shall not be transported except by FAA "will carry" certificate holders and must comply with Title 49 of the Code of Federal Regulations (49 CFR) Parts 171 through 180, Hazardous Materials Regulations (HMR), when accepting hazardous materials (dangerous goods) for transportation by aircraft. - (d) All sling loads, including line-stringing devices, shall be attached only to quick-release devices.
+Steel or metallic sling ends shall be of the pressed sleeve or swaged eye-type or equivalent.
+Tag lines shall be of a length or secured in such a manner that will not allow their being drawn up into the rotors. - (e) External sling load operations shall not be performed if electrical storms in the immediate vicinity make the work unsafe. - (f) Load landing operations shall not be performed when the pilot or ground crew deems the wind conditions are unacceptable.

-Helicopter Line Stringing
+(g) Helicopter Line Stringing

-- (1) Weight of the external load shall not exceed the manufacturer's load limit. - (2) Each helicopter operator utilized in line stringing shall be authorized by the Federal Aviation Administration, Part 133, Class C Operations. - (3) All line stringing operations shall be conducted in accordance with the following requirements: - (a) Stringing tension method shall enable a consistent positive control of the cable, rope, or similar lines at all times during pulling operations; During all pulling operations, the helicopter pilot shall maintain an aircraft orientation that allows the pilot to maintain constant visibility in both directions online; - (b) When pulling from the aircraft belly hook attachment point, a ballast weight of a minimum three hundred pounds shall be utilized; - (c) At no time during the pulling operation shall the load line that is attached to helicopter's belly hook attachment point exceed a thirty-degree angle from vertical.

-- (d) A helicopter shall not pull any cable, rope, or similar line which is at any point attached to a fixed object other than the helicopter itself.
-Helicopters may pull a "free-wheeling" or "pay-out" of the cable, rope, or similar line so long as the end is not tied to a truck or fixed object other than the reel itself. - (4) When stringing lines or conductors, there shall be radio communication between the helicopter and the ground crew. - (5) When stringing lines or conductors close to or parallel to energized lines, conductive lines or reels, payout machines, and conductors shall be grounded as required by the High Voltage Electrical Safety Orders.
+Weight of the external load shall not exceed the manufacturer's load limit.

+- Each helicopter operator utilized in line stringing shall be authorized by the Federal Aviation Administration, Part 133, Class C Operations. - (2) All line stringing operations shall be conducted in accordance with the following requirements: - i.
+Stringing tension method shall enable a consistent positive control of the cable, rope, or similar lines at all times during pulling operations.
+During all pulling operations, the helicopter pilot shall maintain an aircraft orientation that allows the pilot to maintain constant visibility in both directions online; - ii.
+When pulling from the aircraft belly hook attachment point, a ballast weight of a minimum three hundred pounds shall be utilized; - iii.
+At no time during the pulling operation shall the load line that is attached to helicopter's belly hook attachment point exceed a thirty-degree angle from vertical. - iv.
+A helicopter shall not pull any cable, rope, or similar line which is at any point attached to a fixed object other than the helicopter itself.
+Helicopters may pull a "free-wheeling" or "pay-out" of the cable, rope, or similar line so long as the end is not tied to a truck or fixed object other than the reel itself. - (3) When stringing lines or conductors, there shall be radio communication between the helicopter and the ground crew. - (4) When stringing lines or conductors close to or parallel to energized lines, conductive lines or reels, payout machines, and conductors shall be grounded as required by the High Voltage Electrical Safety Orders.
 Hoist wires or other gear shall not be attached to any fixed ground structure.
 EXCEPTION: When pulling lines or conductors that are allowed to "pay-out" from a container or roll off a reel.